apurvamalankar806-sketch/Credit-Card-Fraud-Detection-using-Machine-Learning-and-SMOTE/README.md

 ## Model Building Without SMOTE

--A Logistic Regression model was first trained on the original imbalanced dataset.
+-A Logistic Regression model was first trained on the original imbalanced dataset.<br>
--The model achieved high accuracy in predicting normal transactions but failed to detect many fraud cases.
+-The model achieved high accuracy in predicting normal transactions but failed to detect many fraud cases.<br>
 -This indicates that the model was biased towards the majority class.

 ## Model Building With SMOTE

--To handle class imbalance, SMOTE was applied only on the training dataset to generate synthetic fraud samples.
+-To handle class imbalance, SMOTE was applied only on the training dataset to generate synthetic fraud samples.<br>
--The Logistic Regression model was retrained on the balanced dataset, which improved the model’s ability to detect fraud transactions.
+-The Logistic Regression model was retrained on the balanced dataset, which improved the model’s ability to detect fraud transactions.<br>
 -After applying SMOTE, the model became significantly more effective in identifying fraudulent transactions.

 ## Model Evaluation

--Model performance was evaluated using:
+-Model performance was evaluated using:<br>
--Confusion Matrix
+-Confusion Matrix <br>
--Precision
+-Precision  <br>
--Recall
+-Recall <br>
--F1 Score
+-F1 Score <br>
 -Accuracy alone was not considered reliable due to class imbalance. <br>
 In fraud detection problems, Recall is considered more important because failing to identify fraudulent transactions can lead to major financial losses.